mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 To specify the storage location for storing deployable archives, under `autoDeploy`, set `volumeType` to one of the following:

 * `"nfs"` &mdash; Store archives to a location on the network file system.
 Specify values for the `server` and `path` variables.
 Specify the hostname of your NFS server in the `server` variable and the location of your deployable archives in the `path` variable.
-For details about NFS, see [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) in the Kubernetes documentation.
+For more information about the `nfs` option, see [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/) in the Kubernetes documentation.
 * `"pvc"` &mdash; Store archives to a persistent volume by using a Persistent Volume Claim.
 Specify a value for the `claimName` variable.
 To use this option, you must have an existing Persistent Volume Claim that is already bound to its underlying storage volume.
 * `"azurefileshare"`  &mdash; Store archives to a file share using Azure™ Files.
 Specify values for `shareName` and `secretName` variables.
 To use this option, you must have an existing file share and Kubernetes secret used to access the file share.
 For details about Azure file shares, see [Create and use a volume with Azure Files in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/azure-csi-files-storage-provision) in the Azure documentation.